runbuggyinc/api-docs-src/shippers/guides/VtoStatuses.md

 ### Accepted
 The Vehicle Transfer Order has been accepted by a transportation company driver.

+### Driver Arrived
+The Vehicle Transfer Order driver has arrived to the pick up location.

+### Picked up
+The Vehicle Transfer Order vehicle has been picked up by the driver.

 ### Signature on Pickup
-The Vehicle Transfer Order has been picked up by a transportation company driver.
+The Vehicle Transfer Order pick up paperwork has been signed by the transportation company driver.

+### Unloaded
+The Vehicle Transfer Order has been delivered and unloaded at the destination.

 ### Delivered
-The Vehicle Transfer Order has been delivered to its destination.
+The Vehicle Transfer Order delivery paperwork has been signed.

 ### Error
 The Vehicle Transfer Order contains errors.

+### Canceled
+The Vehicle Transfer Order has been canceled.